How to Protect Yourself from Online Fraud

 How We Protect Your Online Security

 The security of your financial information is one of Bank of Maple Plain’s most important responsibilities.
 We maintain our Internet banking platform using stringent information security guidelines and use many lines of defense to protect your account information.
-From authentication, SSL, encryption software, high-end firewalls, and automatic log off, your information is always safe and secure.
+From authentication, TLS, encryption software, high-end firewalls, and automatic log off, your information is always safe and secure.

 - Authentication ensures that you, the legitimate user is communicating with us and not a fraudster who does not have authority to access your online accounts.